z27fang/book-query/technical-answers.md

 	```

 3. How would you track down a performance issue in production?
 Have you ever had to do this?
-	- I used to use profier function on react devtool for track performance issue.
+	- I used to use profiler function on react devtool for track performance issue.
 	- Yes, I encountered a perfromance issue while building a slider.
 The slider should fire a query upon user stop, however due to some bad implementation it fires query contantly.
 I solved that by adding a de-bouncing function to make sure it has some buffer before sending out queries.
 4. How would you improve the API that you just used?
 	- The API documentation really needs more clarification.
 I spent too much time trying to figure out why there's only 100 docs returned, and how to get more result.
 Finally I noticed I can make a use of `page` parameter where I found from the network call of the open library website.